Cluster Use

 For test run, programming and non-node specific debugging, and GUI interactive data management and processing, please stick on your head node.

-If your software or pipeline support SGE, you may submit them from any node.
+If your software or pipeline support SGE or SLURM, you may submit them from any node.
 Better enclose your submission script in a screen process, so that you can go back to check if everything has been running well.

 For non-SGE applications that can run in non-interactive way, especially for those that either takes a long time or occupies significant amount of CPU powers, please avoid running them on head nodes.